 What is insufficient sleep?

-Sleep needs also change with age.
-These are typical ranges for kids by age, in a day or 24-hour period:
+Sleep needs change with age.
+The following are typical amounts of sleep kids need in a 24-hour period:

 What causes insufficient sleep?

-There can be many causes of insufficient sleep, including medical problems, mental health issues, and bad sleep hygiene habits.
-Some examples of medical conditions that contribute to poor sleep are: obstructive sleep apnea, periodic limb movements, excess movement when sleeping and acid reflux.
+Many things can cause insufficient sleep or sleep deprivation, including medical problems, mental health issues and poor sleep hygiene (sleep habits).
+Some medical conditions that contribute to poor sleep include obstructive sleep apnea, periodic limb movements, excessive movement when sleeping and acid reflux.

-Insomnia often causes insufficient sleep and unrefreshing sleep.
-Insomnia is the inability to fall asleep in a reasonable amount of time, or getting “stuck” awake during the night.
-Depression, anxiety, trauma, life changes, hormonal fluctuations, poor sleep habits and an “overly active mind” can all contribute to insomnia.
-Insomnia can occur at any age, but is most commonly seen in adolescents and adults.
+Insomnia is the inability to fall asleep in a reasonable amount of time or waking up during the night and having trouble falling back to sleep.
+Symptoms may include insufficient sleep and not feeling refreshed after sleep.
+Insomnia can occur at any age.
+Depression, anxiety, trauma, life changes, hormonal fluctuations, poor sleep habits and an "overly active mind" can all contribute to insomnia.

-Night awakening problems are frequently seen in babies and younger children.
-Parents often describe the condition as a baby who won’t stop crying during the night or a child who won’t stay in bed throughout the night.
-These extended waking periods and disruptions in sleep often reduce the amount of sleep both the child and other family members can get during the night.
-Night awakening is often caused because a child or baby has not learned to “self-sooth” back to sleep after the natural waking we all have throughout the night.
+Babies and younger children may have frequent night awakenings.
+Parents often describe the condition as a baby who won't stop crying during the night or a child who won't stay in bed throughout the night.
+These extended waking periods and disruptions in sleep often reduce the amount of sleep both the child and other family members get during the night.
+Night awakenings often occur because a child or baby has not learned to "self-soothe" and go back to sleep after natural wakings that commonly occur throughout the night.